5-Ingredient Chewy Peanut Butter Oatmeal Balls

 Made with just 5 ingredients, these Peanut Butter Oatmeal Balls are an easy, filling snack or breakfast on the go.
 Keep a few in the fridge so that hangry feeling never strikes again.

-When it comes to a quick, healthy snack on the go these peanut butter oatmeal balls are my go-to.
+When it comes to choosing quick, on-the-go snack these peanut butter oatmeal balls are my go-to.
 They are a spin-off of my favorite peanut butter oatmeal bars, with the only ingredient variation being maple syrup instead of honey (though you could still opt for honey here as well.)
 Sometimes oat balls just seem more fitting than bars and the serving size is just perfect for an afternoon pick-me-up.

-These oatmeal balls are kind of like little peanut butter energy bites, which have earned them a regular spot in my fridge.
-As I mentioned above, one is the perfect size for an afternoon pick-me-up, but two or three make a quick breakfast on the go too.
-Since they’re filled with protein, they’re great for taking on hikes and road trips or any other time you might find yourself wishing you had a snack on hand.
+These oatmeal balls are kind of like oatmeal cookies or little peanut butter energy bites, which have earned them a regular spot in my fridge.
+As I mentioned above, one or two is the perfect size for an afternoon pick-me-up, but three or four make a quick breakfast on the go too.
+Having them ready to go makes it even faster than my go-to oat smoothie and more convenient than making stovetop banana oatmeal!
+They’re great for taking on hikes and road trips or any other time you might find yourself wishing you had a snack on hand.

 What You’ll Need